FoamyGuy/CircuitPython_Web_CTF/README.md

 </details>

-The most challenging flag (The BossFlag) can technically be completed in the browser, but is perhaps easier to complete by using an additional seperate tool that allows sending HTTP requests.
+The most challenging flag (The BossFlag) can technically be completed in the browser, but is perhaps easier to complete by using an additional separate tool that allows sending HTTP requests.
 There are many such tools available here are a few that I've used:
 - Postman
 - cURL
 - Python Requests Library